WarrenGarabrandt/DatabaseRestore/README.md

   --logappend <filepath>          : Appends a new log entry to the end of the specified file, or creates one if it doesn't exist.

+  --smtpprofile <filepath>        : Load a SMTP profile file in order to send an email of the log

 ### Autosource
 Autosource mode specifies which file to choose in the specified directory.